 Here are some precautions that you can take while kissing or cuddling your baby:

 • Maintain your personal and oral hygiene regularly as this reduces the chance of you transferring your virus or bacteria to your baby.
 Shoot – this isn’t a bad thing to be doing anyways!

 • Maintain your baby’s oral hygiene too.
 Even if they don’t have any teeth they still tend to salivate a lot, and this happens to be a good habitat for bacteria and viruses.

 • Washing your hands before and after you handle your baby, change diapers, and feed them lessens the risk of you infecting your baby.

 • Bathe your baby regularly especially during summer as the moisture in their skin is a good place to multiply bacteria.

 • Teach your friends and family the importance of these precautions and how doing this keeps your baby safe from pesky kissing diseases.

 • Make sure that you always clean the surfaces in your home especially those that your baby has a frequent contact with like the floors, mats and toys.

-• Tell those who are already showing signs of flu or infection to not kiss nor have a contact with your baby.
+• Tell those who are already showing signs of flu or infection (especially cold sores) to not kiss nor have a contact with your baby.
 If you are the one who is sick and you can’t ask help from anyone else, make sure that you wear a mask and wash your hands before and after handling your baby.